I hear it all the time: How do I get my nonprofit Board to help with fundraising?

 The best thing you can do is to help set an expectation for your Board members about what it means for them to support fundraising at your nonprofit.
 And the more clearly you can define and describe it, the more likely you’ll get it.

-There are 2 huge mistakes that you’re probably making when it comes to getting your Board involved in fundraising.
+There are 2 huge mistakes that you’re probably making when it comes to trying to get your Board to raise money and becoming more involved in fundraising.

 Either of these will discourage Board members from wanting to play a part, which will leave you frustrated.

 Mistake #1: Speeding.
-Trying to get Board members to move from doing nothing to asking their friends for big bucks is too big of a leap all at once.
+Trying to get Board members to move from doing nothing to asking their friends for big bucks for your Fall campaign is too big of a leap all at once.
 It’s like trying to go from zero to 60 in 3.4 seconds.

 Instead, be prepared to help Board members take small steps, which are more manageable.